 Join us in raising awareness for our most precious resource, our children.

-In 2014, 20 children in Colorado died from abuse and neglect.
+In 2014, 20 children in Colorado died from neglect and abuse.
 Almost 10,000 more Colorado children experienced some form of abuse or neglect.

-With your support, we help children recover from the trauma of abuse and neglect.
+With your support, we help children recover from the trauma of neglect and abuse.
 Children deserve a safe place to call home.

 You can be an advocate for children by learning the signs of abuse and reporting it.
 Remember, you are reporting suspicion of child abuse.
 Even if you aren’t sure, it’s better to let authorities check it out.
 You might save a child’s life!